Sales Tax Credits

 ALBANY, NY 12227

-Note that the mailing address for Form AU-11 and the Power of Attorney form is different from the mailing address for your sales tax return.
-You must send these forms to the correct address for your credit to be processed in a timely manner.
+Note that the mailing address for Form AU-11 is different from the mailing address for your paper sales tax return.
+You must send Form AU-11 (including Form POA-1, if required) to the above address for your credit to be processed in a timely manner.

 Deadline for filing